The author

 Hello!

-Nice to see you and I'm glad that you found your way here.
-I'm have a M.Sc degree in mechanical engineering, but for some reason I like to code.
-I didn't have that much experience on programming when I went to the university and while I was busy studing mechanical engineering, I took one programming course: Introduction To Programming.
-It was basically an intro to Python.
-I didn't really shine in that course and I kind of hated programming back then.
-But during my studies I came to realize, that if I wanted to do scientific calculations, I had to know how to produce code.
-Because of my bad experience in the programming course, I figured that the only way I would learn is to read on my own and use google.
-After that, I've grown to like programming and now I do a lot of coding both at work and in leasure time projects.
+Nice to see you, and I'm glad you found your way here!
+I have an M.Sc in mechanical engineering, but for some reason I really like to code.
+I didn't have much programming experience when I started university — while studying mechanical engineering, I took just one programming course: Introduction to Programming, basically an intro to Python.
+I didn't really shine in that course and honestly kind of hated programming back then.
+But during my studies I came to realize that if I wanted to do serious scientific calculations, I needed to know how to write code.
+So I decided the only way to learn was to read on my own and rely on Google.
+Since then, I've grown to love programming and now do a lot of coding both at work and in personal projects.

-When I started to read on my own I'd say my learning curve in programming has been more or less typical.
-First python: basics of programming, learning list and string manipulations, functions, classes, etc. At that point I thought: "This is nice, programming is easy".
-Then I started to learn C++ and realized, that all was a lie.
+Once I started learning on my own, my path was pretty typical.
+First Python: the basics — lists, strings, functions, classes.
+At that point I thought: "This is nice, programming is easy."
+Then I started learning C++ and realized that was a lie.
 Compilers, templates, pointers, memory allocations...
-I triumphed and decided to try out C. It can't go any worse from here, right?
+I pushed through and decided to try C next.
+It can't get any worse, right?
 But it was worth it.
-After that I've used f.ex.
-Java, Julia, JavaScript and tried out a dozen.
+Since then I've worked with Java, Julia, JavaScript, and tried out a dozen more.
+Along the way I even stumbled into systems engineering, networking, distributed systems, and many other areas of software engineering.

-So what gives, why am I doing this blog now?
-I've used google as my daily tool to search for code snippets, error codes and examples for some time now.
-Usually it's quite easy to find code for programming related problems, but when it comes to find code how to implement some mathematical formula/algorithm/equation, that's a different story.
-Since it says in my CV, that I've studied mechanical engineering, not programming, I figured I could try to give my contribution by making posts in various analyses and implementations of some mathematical models.
+So why am I writing this blog?
+I've used Google as my go-to tool for code snippets, error messages, and examples for years.
+Finding code for general programming problems is usually straightforward, but when it comes to finding clear examples of how to implement specific mathematical formulas or algorithms, that's a different story.
+Since my background is in mechanical engineering rather than software engineering, I thought I could contribute by writing posts on various mathematical models and their implementations.